 Sponsored by Kyushu Tourism Board.

-Kyushu Island, the third largest island in Japan located southernmost among four big islands,isn’t the closest one to the country’s main sightseeing spots, yet, it is definitely worth a visit.
-With its wild and omnipresent nature, its rich history and culture, friendly and welcoming inhabitants and of course delicious local specialties, Kyushu Island has full of treasures to be discovered.
+Kyushu Island, the third largest island in Japan located at the southernmost tip of the four main islands, isn’t the closest one to the country’s main sightseeing spots, yet, it is definitely worth a visit.
+With its wild and omnipresent nature, its rich history and culture, friendly and welcoming inhabitants and of course delicious local specialties, Kyushu Island has plenty of treasures to be discovered.

 Here is an overview of the top things to see and to do there, followed by all the practical information you may need to get to Kyushu and travel around.